“Bring me a cake…”

 Today is Thanksgiving Sunday, and our text is the same as last Sunday.
 Last week, from the story of the widow of Zarephath, we learned that this widow was in severe trials, like being in a smelting or refining place as the name of the town she was living in “Zarephath” means.
 Without going through such refining process, in which one removes all the impurities of self, one cannot know or recognize that God is the only one who exists in the ontological sense: “My God is YHWH” (“I am who I am”), as the name Elijah means.
 In a smelting place, one realizes that God is the only one who can help, provide and give life to all humanity whose destiny is death.
 No one and nothing can keep people from dying, who are eating to die, as this widow of Zarephath said, “I may prepare a meal for myself and my son and eat and die!”

 For those people who met God and confess “My God is YHWH” as this widow of Zarephath met Elijah, one has to obey God’s command no matter how irrational, illogical and nonsensical it may sound in order for that person to be helped and saved from one’s dire situation, as this widow obeyed God giving up everything what little she had in preparing a meal for a stranger, which meant nothing left for her and her son.
 When she obeyed, no one had to die.
-Everyone survived: widow, her son, and Elijah.
+Everyone survived: the widow, her son, and Elijah.
 When we obey, a miracle happens; death sentence was changed to a miracle of living for everyone involved in the story!!

 Today, we will look at the same text from a theological angle to think about ‘what do we really have to be thankful for’.
 God has given us this message especially on Thanksgiving Sunday today.
 We learned last Sunday that this widow was a believer in Jehovah God as she swore by the God of Elijah, not by Baal, the god of the land she was living in.
 She swore, “As the Lord thy God lives”.
 We covered last Sunday that referring to God as “your God” was a common expression in the Bible, meaning ‘our God’.
-Which means she swore, ‘As the Lord, our God lives’ if we restate what she said in our expression.
+This means she swore, ‘As the Lord, our God lives’ if we restate what she said in our expression.
 With that said, let us look at vs. 12, “… As the Lord thy God liveth, I have not a cake, but a handful of meal in a barrel, and a little oil in a cruse: and, behold, I am gathering two sticks…” This widow of Zarephath had a handful of flour.
 “A handful of flour” signifies sin offering.
 Lev.
 5:11, “… If he is not able to bring two turtledoves or two young pigeons, then he that sinned shall bring for his offering the tenth part of an ephah of fine flour for a sin offering…” Typically for a sin offering, a lamb was used, but for those who could not afford, two turtledoves or two pigeons they could use, instead.
 The poorest people who could not even afford two turtledoves or pigeons, they were to bring the tenth of an ephah, which was one day meal for a person.
-This flour offering typifies the “humanity of Jesus” which indicates Jesus being the sin offering being burned wholly on the altar.
+This flour offering typifies the “humanity of Jesus” which indicates Jesus as the sin offering being burned wholly on the altar.
 In the same verse, we noticed that she gathered “two sticks” which signifies the cross, on which the perfect Christ as our sin offering shed all His blood and water for the redemption of fallen humanity, including you and me.

 In this story of the widow of Zarephath, we can see that the handful of flour and two sticks being figurative, they had their end in Christ, who by his death and blood-shedding caused the sacrifices to cease.
-Since once and for all, Christ was offered upon the altar as the sin offering, on the cross, the law of sacrifice is no longer in need for believers.
+Since once and for all, Christ was offered upon the altar as the sin offering, and on the cross, the law of sacrifice is no longer in need believers.
 Instead, we are to experience the sin offering daily based on our absolute dependence on God and our knowing that apart from God, we are the source of all kinds of evils and sins toward God and humans whose destiny is ultimate death, eternal hellfire.
 This knowledge is followed by our acknowledgment that by the grace of God we are saved, which calls for celebration found in peace or fellowship offering daily, as we can see that the widow, her son, and Elijah had fellowship bread daily.

 In other words, we are to experience the sin offering in the context of our enjoyment of Christ as the peace offering in the fellowship of the Triune God: Father, Son and Holy Spirit, and with fellow human beings.

 That was why Elijah commanded this widow to bring baked cake, a morsel of bread, which signifies peace or fellowship offering.
-Bread was used as part of thanksgiving offering to God.
+The bread was used as part of thanksgiving offering to God.
 In this offering, the bread can be leavened to make it rise using yeast.
 Leviticus 7:13 “Besides the cakes, he shall offer for his offering leavened bread with the sacrifice of thanksgiving of his peace offerings”)

 Do you know why leaven is allowed in making bread in this peace or fellowship offering?
 We know that leaven puffs up, and it is usually a symbol of sin and pride that permeates the entire entity bubbling up.
 But, since in the sin and guilt offerings in the person of Jesus our sin has been completely dealt with, in the whole burnt offering all of the self has been placed on the altar, our works are now motivated and sanctified by the Holy Spirit, acceptable to God through Jesus Christ.
 So in response, we are filled to overflowing, puffed up, not with pride, but filled with a fullness of joy that is uncontainable!
 In that context, leaven was allowed.